Kyler757/AI_Image_Generator/README.md

 - `save_time` - The number of epochs before each save.
 - `save_dir` - The file where the model is saved and loaded from.
 - `slide` - Set true to use sliders and false to generate images.

+## Slider
+There is a included slider option that allows the use of sliders to continuously transition between two different random vectors inputted in the generator.
+This creates a seamless transition between any 2 images the generator produces.
+This effect can be seen [here](#sliders).

-## Data format
+## Dataset
+The model was trained on the [Flickr Dataset](https://github.com/NVlabs/ffhq-dataset).
+This dataset contains high quality images with minimal artifacts.
 The dataset of 70000 images was stored in a numpy array with dimensions (70000, 3, 128, 128) saved to a .npy file.

 ### Credit
 Made by [Kyler Nikolai](https://www.linkedin.com/in/kylernikolai/) and [Emmett Jaakkola](https://www.linkedin.com/in/emmett-jaakkola-234667208/).